Glassy-winged sharpshooter

 Alert

-Be on the lookout and report it.
+Be on the lookout for glassy-winged sharpshooter and report any sightings immediately.

-Glassy-winged sharpshooter (Homolodisca vitripennis) is a large leafhopper (insect) that feeds on, and causes damage to, a wide range of temperate and tropical crops such as blueberries, citrus, grapes and stone fruit, as well as ornamental and Australian native plant species.
+Glassy-winged sharpshooter (Homalodisca vitripennis) is a large leafhopper (insect) that feeds on, and causes damage to, a wide range of temperate and tropical crops such as blueberries, citrus, grapes and stone fruit, as well as ornamental and Australian native plant species.

-As well as being a priority plant pest in its own right, glassy-winged sharpshooter is the most efficient vector of a number of plant diseases caused by the bacterium Xylella fastidiosa, including Pierce's disease of grapevine, citrus variegated chlorosis and phony peach disease.
+As well as being a national priority plant pest in its own right, glassy-winged sharpshooter is the most efficient vector of a number of plant diseases caused by the bacterium Xylella fastidiosa, including Pierce's disease of grapevine, citrus variegated chlorosis and phony peach disease.

 Scientific name

-Homolodisca vitripennis
+Homalodisca vitripennis

 Description